 7) Reward your employees:

 Employees like to be rewarded for their best performance and encouraged during their difficult times.
 After all, they spend a chunk of their time in your workplace.
 Give bonuses or cash prizes to top performers and create a meaningful work relationship with everyone.

 8) Use a lock:

 Most salon employees are given access to the storage rooms because they may need products every now and then.
 This promotes pilferage.
 Instead, appoint an inventory manager who will be responsible for tracking inventory.
 By appointing a dedicated person, you can be sure whom to question in case any discrepancy occurs.
 In the stock room, you could also fix cameras.

 9) Let employees report theft by co-workers:

 This is the most sensitive part of the entire picture as you can easily be remembered for not trusting your own employees.
 When an employee reports fraud or theft by a co-worker, ask for the entire scenario before getting into a confrontation.

 10) Follow procedures :

 No matter how many steps you take to prevent pilferage, you’ll still have some employees stealing.
 In case you do catch an employee red-handed, give them a chance to explain their actions before doing anything uncalled for.
 Once they do so, refer to your policy to see how you need to reprimand them.

 If you’re still managing inventory the old-fashioned way, you’re bound to doubt your employees every now and then.
 The best way to prevent pilferage, employee fraud, and theft in your salon or spa is by switching to MioSalon, salon & spa management software.
 Automating the process puts your business at a competitive edge.
 It completely eliminates the time-consuming process of manually recording inventory and increases employee productivity in other areas.
 It also discourages the habit of stealing among employees as they know that your inventory will now be accounted for on the software.
 Additionally, the accuracy of your inventory count will increase and clerical errors will be reduced.

-Use inventory automation to reduce theft and fraud in your salon, sign-up for FREE Software today.
+Use inventory automation to reduce theft and fraud in your salon, schedule a free demo today.